Bedford Presbyterian Church (New York)

 The Bedford Presbyterian Church is a parish church in Bedford, Westchester County, New York.
-The current structure was built in 1872 in the Gothic Revival style, as the fourth building for the congregation on the site.
-The historic building is part of the Bedford Village Historic District, and was listed in 1973.
+The current structure was built in 1872 in the Gothic Revival style.
+It is the fourth building for the congregation on the site.
+The building is part of the Bedford Village Historic District, and was listed on the National Register of Historic Places in 1973.
 It also serves as a venue for performances of sacred music.

 History

 Bedford Presbyterian Church was founded in 1680.
 In its first years, the church was either Congregational or Anglican, depending on the minister.
 The church is the fourth building on the site on the village green in Bedford.
 The cornerstone was laid and services celebrating the dedication of the then-most-recently-restored building were held in 1872.